cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/_index.md

 Cloudflare supports the following lists:

-* [Custom lists](/fundamentals/global-configurations/lists/custom-lists/): Includes custom IP lists and hostname lists.
+* [Custom lists](/fundamentals/global-configurations/lists/custom-lists/): Includes custom IP lists, hostname lists, and ASN lists.
 * [Managed Lists](/fundamentals/global-configurations/lists/managed-lists/): Lists managed and updated by Cloudflare, such as Managed IP Lists.

 Refer to each page for details.